lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/mocking-queries-scenario.md

 ### A scenario can mock fewer fields than what's in the schema

 A scenario doesn't need to contain all of the fields of the type it mocks.
-In fact, **it can contain as few or as many fields we want to mock**, as long as it matches the structure of - in this case - the `Query` object.
+In fact, **it can contain as few or as many fields we want to mock**, as long as it matches the structure of - in the case of the `Query` scenario - the `Query` object.

 These are all valid scenarios: